oracle/nosql-java-sdk/README.md

 ### Connecting to the Oracle NoSQL Database On-premise

-The on-premise configuration requires a running instance of Oracle NoSQL Database.
+The on-premises configuration requires a running instance of Oracle NoSQL Database.
 In addition a running proxy service is required.
 See [Oracle NoSQL Database Downloads](https://www.oracle.com/database/technologies/nosql-database-server-downloads.html) for downloads, and see
 [Information about the proxy](https://docs.oracle.com/en/database/other-databases/nosql-database/22.1/admin/proxy-and-driver.html)